Chapter 4 : Company

 Xavier asked Skyler to go with him and Rudy to eat while the Crew watched over the site for her.
 For some reason, that made Skyler snap.

-"Go play with your boy toy, Xavier."
+"No, just leave me be.
+You can go on ahead with your boy toy."
 Skyler remarked without thinking and promptly froze.

-"Skyler..
-I understand you're going through a lot right now, but you can't say that!"
-Xavier scolded her as he tried to calm himself lest he did something he regretted.
+"Sky.. you're going through a lot right now, I understand that.
+BUT!
+What you just said was highly disrespectful and has hurt ME as well as MY partner deeply?
+ESPECIALLY coming from someone who's supposed to be close with US!"
+Xavier exclaimed as he tried to calm himself lest he did something he regretted.

 She looked down at her feet guilty of what she said.

-"No!
-I don't want an apology.
+"NO!
+I don't want that.
 You've been this way since that dance rehearsal.
 Tell me what's wrong.
-You're not usually like this; I know you too well."
-His tall frame easily towered over hers, trapping her against the wall with his arms blocking both sides.
+You're not like this even if you are going through a hard time; I know you too well for this Sky."
+His tall frame easily towered over hers, trapping her against the wall, his arms blocking both sides.

-She shivered from the lack of space between them and started panicking.
+She shivered from the lack of space between them, panic began to set in.

 "Xavier, stop!"
-Skyler exclaimed with a hand on his chest trying to push him away.
+Skyler exclaimed with a hand on his chest trying to hold him away.

 "You know where to reach me when you're ready to talk.
-I'm going overseas with my family for a week.
+I'm going overseas with my family for a week to visit my grandparents, we already planned this a while back so I can't change it.
 Take charge of the crew while I'm gone."
-Xavier told her, albeit annoyed.
+Xavier told her albeit angry and disappointed with her.

 Skyler was left standing with her back against the wall.
-Wide brown eyes followed the blonde's figure as he left the venue, Rudy chasing after him as he glanced back at Skyler with hurt in his eyes.
+Wide brown eyes followed the blonde's figure as he left the venue, Rudy trailing after him with their things clutched in his arms as he glanced back at Skyler with hurt in his eyes.
 The crew, knowing she was not in a good mood, decided to leave as well so she could have some time to herself.

 'It's fine.'
 Skyler told herself.
 There's always next time.
 She could always text him if anything... right?

-Despite Xavier's dislike of Jose, Skyler needed someone who was not Xavier nor her crew to talk to at that moment.
-So she assured him she was fine, and the two spent the rest of the night casually talking and spending time together.
+Despite Xavier's apparent dislike of Jose, Skyler wanted the company of someone who was neither Xavier nor the dance crew to talk to at that moment.
+So after Jose helped her through her anxiety attack, the two spent the rest of the night casually talking and just letting time roll by in each other's presence.

 ~~~~

-After the funeral ended, Skyler headed back to her apartment alone.
-She was mentally drained and needed time to be by herself.
-It took her a couple of days to recover by staying in bed all day, busying herself with cleaning the apartment, laundry, and experimental cooking just to get her mind off things.
+Jose left in the wee hours of the funeral's last day.
+Once it did end, Skyler wrapped things up and headed back to her apartment.
+She was mentally drained and just wanted time to be by herself to collect her thoughts and find a normal daily routine again.
+It took her a couple of days to recover, staying in bed all day, busying herself with cleaning the apartment, doing laundry, and experimental cooking just to get her mind off things.
 Once she was tired of doing those, she would sit at her PC and try to find a game to play, but within thirty minutes, she would give up and lay back down on her bed.

 Having done those same things repetitively for a few days was enough to bore her.
 The apartment was also getting a tad too dreary for the teen, and so she decided to go to school for dance practice earlier than she usually would.
 Upon reaching the studio, Skyler took the opportunity to warm up by herself and practice a few of her solo parts before the crew trickled in one by one.